A recent survey from Facebook revealed that Instagram (IG) helps 81% of respondents research new products and services.

 - Add Swipe Up links.
 Make it easy for interested followers to jump straight to your site or product catalog.

 - Make them interactive.
 Use stickers, polls, and product countdowns to imbue your Stories with a sense of fun and user participation.

-IGTV videos can be up to 60 minutes long, making them a great channel for more in-depth evergreen content.
+IGTV videos can be up to 60 minutes long, making them a great channel for more in-depth evergreen content compared to a typical Instagram post.
 Fashion eCommerce brand Silk Fred uses IGTV for product tutorials and style guides: